 Esters are named after the name of the carboxylic acid portion of the parent chain.
 They end with a “-oate” suffix.
 They are produced by an acid and alcohol reaction with the removal of molecule water.

 Esters of long-chain carboxylic acids are the primary constituents of fats.
-Among the most abundant fats in animal tissues are the triglycerides, which actually contain three ester linkages.
+Among the most abundant fats in the animal tissues are the triglycerides, which actually contain three ester linkages.